instacart/formula/docs/Integration.md

 ```

 Now let's bind the fragment contract to the state management.
-We create a fragment flow store that
+We create a `FragmentFlowStore` that
 enables us to bind various fragment contracts to their state management.
 ```kotlin
 val component: TaskAppComponent = ...